hexadecimalDinosaur/octoprint-cli/README.md

 FormattedText = true

 [printer]
-;Set maximum temperature that printer can be running at MaxExtruderTemp = 250
+;Set maximum temperature that printer can be set to MaxExtruderTemp = 250
 MaxBedTemp = 85
 ```